vchahun/gv-crawl/README.md

 	curl http://mg.globalvoicesonline.org/feed/ | python gv-crawl/make_seeds.py > crawl-mg/seeds.txt
 	python gv-crawl/crawler.py crawl-mg/seeds.txt crawl-mg --delay 1 2> crawl-mg/crawl.log

 The crawling can be interrupted and restarted; it should resume operation automatically.
-This also permits incremental crawling.
+This also makes incremental crawling possible.

 Compressed WARC files containing the crawled pages are created.

-## Step 2 (up to 1h): create article database
+## Step 2: create article database

 After we have crawled several versions of the website, we can find parallel documents for a pair of languages.
 Fist, we insert all articles in a database (repeat for all languages):